Our Defamation of Character Lawyer Defends Your Reputation

 Defamation is a form of speech that is not protected by the First Amendment.
 Defamation occurs when a false statement made to third parties damages the reputation of an individual or a business.
 To sustain a claim for defamation, courts require the following elements be shown:

-- Made to a third party
+- Made maliciously (or negligently) to a third party

 - That damages the victim’s reputation